jplee0324/darkwolf/README.md

-# Dark Wolf Solutions Coding Assignment

-My code implementation uses the following python libraries which will need to be installed before running the code:
+This code implementation uses the following python libraries which will need to be installed before running the code:

 <ol>
 <li> pandas (for data processing script)</li>